Why have my teeth become discoloured?

 Are teeth whitening results permanent?

 Teeth whitening is designed to achieve a long-term result.
 While this is the case, patients should enter into a teeth whitening treatment with the understanding that follow-up treatments may be required.
 Teeth whitening only removes stains prior to treatment, and does not protect against future staining.

 Before we begin your treatment, we will discuss with you any prior oral health concerns.
 This is important as your dentist may discover the cause of your discolouration is not due to outside contaminants.
 In some patients, the cause for discolouration may be internal (for example tooth decay via a hidden cavity at the back of the tooth).
-In the case that the teeth are discoloured from the inside, teeth whitening may prove ineffective and corrective treatments may be advised before cosmetic treatments are undertaken.
+In the case that the teeth are discoloured from the inside, teeth whitening may prove ineffective and corrective treatments may be advised before any cosmetic treatments are undertaken.

 Is teeth whitening painful?

-In the majority of cases, teeth whitening causes little to no discomfort.
-Our trays are designed to limit gum exposure to the bleaching aid which limits skin sensitivity.
+In the majority of cases, in chair teeth whitening causes little to no discomfort.
+Our trays are designed to limit gum exposure to the bleaching agent, which limits skin sensitivity.
 If you have sensitive teeth, or prior cavities, you may experience some discomfort.
-It is recommended that you address any prior dental concerns that may be required (such as fillings) before you undertake teeth whitening as untreated cavities may cause unnecessary discomfort.
+It is recommended that you address any prior dental concerns that may be required (such as fillings) before you undertake tooth whitening, as untreated cavities may cause unnecessary discomfort.

 How white is too white?